nandugachristine/php/README.md

 ### community_package

 This recipe intalls PHP from one of two available community package repositories, depending on platform family.
-This provides the ability to install PHP versions that are no provided by the official distro repositories.
+This provides the ability to install PHP versions that are not provided by the official distro repositories.

 Set `node['php']['install_method'] = 'community_package'` to use these repositories.